nishiyasu/nishiyasu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Graduate School of Information and Science and Technology, the University of Tokyo.
-My research focuses on computer vision, gaze behavior analysis, and multimedia understanding.
+Takumi Nishiyasu is a Cooperative Research Fellow at the Institute of Industrial Science, The University of Tokyo.
+His research focuses on computer vision, gaze behavior analysis, and multimedia understanding.

 ## Education